Europe & USA Participants

 Jim Hennessy

 Jim Hennessy is an Associate Professor at the Australian National University and Deputy CEO at Phenomics Australia.
-Jim is a research infrastructure specialist with broad experience in research and innovation, most recently as a leader in the development and provision of high-impact collaborative and cross-disciplinary national research infrastructure.
-Jim previously worked within the Operations Team running the University of Sydney’s Core Research Facilities, held research positions with the CSIRO and the Australian National University, and was an Editor for Nature Research in London for 4 years.
-Jim is also a Graduate of the Australian Institute of Company Directors.
+He is a research infrastructure specialist with broad experience in research and innovation, most recently leading high-impact collaborative national research infrastructure initiatives.
+Jim previously worked within the Operations Team at the University of Sydney’s Core Research Facilities, held research positions with the CSIRO and ANU, and was an Editor for Nature Research in London for 4 years.
+He is also a Graduate of the Australian Institute of Company Directors.

 John Hooper